Questions from New Students, Parents, and Families

 That’s great!
 Within each residence hall, there is at least one kitchen for students to use.
 The kitchens do not come equipped with pots, pans, or other cooking utensils, so be sure to pack those.
 Please note that toaster ovens, hot pots, electric frying pans, and other personal cooking items are not allowed in the residence halls.
 All cooking should take place in the designated kitchen spaces.
 Learn more on the Residential Life and Housing website.

-Your resident adviser and peer mentors will greet you on move-in day, and bins are available to assist in moving your belongings into your new space.
+Your resident adviser will greet you on move-in day, and bins are available to assist in moving your belongings into your new space.

 Student Life and Services